Introduction

 Input the schedule:

-3. Enter the stairwell temperature values in Table 3 for each hour of a three hour simulation, so that the Temperature over Time looks like Figure 3.
+- Enter the stairwell temperature values in Table 2 for each hour of a three-hour simulation, so that the temperature plotted over time looks like Figure 3.

 Putting it together